 Air travel has gotten more and more complicated over the past decide with border crossings clamping down when it comes to customs and airport security.
 As a traveller, we dread having to speak to a customs officer and can really put a damper on your vacation if you’re pulled aside or questioned in-depth.
 Just thinking about even the light interrogation gives me stress.

 If you can believe it, there’s a solution for this if you’re from Canada.
+If you’re from the USA and you travel to Canada frequently, this could be for you as well.
 Even if you’re not a frequent traveller, there’s an argument for why the NEXUS card is worth it.
 Let’s dive into what makes this card a must-have.

 So what exactly is the NEXUS card?